Guide to Mortgage Deposits – What Is a Deposit?

 Buy-to-Let Mortgage Deposit

-The minimum amount needed for a buy-to-let deposit is higher than for a residential home; you can’t get 90% or 95% LTV mortgages for buy-to-let properties.
+The minimum amount for a buy-to-let mortgage deposit is higher than for a residential home; you can’t get 90% or 95% LTV mortgages for buy-to-let properties.
 Most UK mortgage lenders will offer buy-to-let mortgages with minimum deposits as low as 25%.
 However, like with residential property mortgages, you’ll often find that a bigger deposit will help you secure a lower interest rate on your mortgage.
 Securing a lower interest rate is important for buy-to-lets as buy-to-let mortgages have higher interest rates as well as higher deposit requirements than residential mortgages.

 Why Do You Need a Bigger Deposit for a Buy-to-Let Property?